leemacaulay/hugo-shortcodes/README.md

 This is just a collection of extra [Hugo](https://hugodocs.info/) shortcodes that I'm using on my personal blog.

-So far, it's just a couple of shortcodes that let you embed a Facebook post or video.
+So far, one shortcode allows you to embed Facebook posts or videos while the other lets you embed Radiopublic podcast series or individual episodes

 ## Documentation